Diversity & Discrimination

 The Royal Free Hospitals first ‘lucky 13’ (as christened by the press) with Dr Stanley Shaldon.

+The famous photo of the ‘Lucky Thirteen’ shows the first people to be treated by chronic dialysis at the Royal Free Hospital in the early 1960s.
 All thirteen are of White European heritage, twelve are men, none are older than their forties.
 Clearly the selection of these first patients to be offered dialysis could be regarded with 21st century eyes as discriminatory.
 But it is of course not possible with hindsight to understand or balance objectively the very many factors which may have influenced their selection.
 For example the attitudes and expectations of the patients and their families, of the renal unit staff, and of the many health professionals in primary and secondary care who may have influenced the patients’ journeys before they arrived in the renal unit.
 Nevertheless throughout the early development of RRT programmes in the UK (and in almost all other countries) there was conscious discrimination to select the minority deemed most suitable for treatment – and among the discriminants used were age per se, as well as the potential to manage home dialysis, and suitability for transplantation.

 As RRT became an accepted treatment, and facilities and resources expanded, a wider net was cast.
 Those who could not be transplanted (most commonly due to the comorbidity that comes with age) and those who had neither the capacity nor the support to manage home dialysis, were soon being offered dialysis.
 This offer was made possible by the slow expansion of centre HD facilities, as well as the rapid growth of dialysis which accompanied the arrival of PD (link).
-The true demographics of ESRD as a disease of the elderly became obvious and by the late 1990s, if age had earlier been a discriminant used to withhold treatment, it was in most units no longer so.
+The true demographics of ESRD as a disease of the elderly became obvious, and by the late 1990s, if age had earlier been a major discriminant used to withhold treatment, it was in most units no longer so.

 In many ethnicities an important expression of diversity is the cultural distinctiveness which influences heavily attitudes and expectations about chronic health problems and their care.
 For example expectations about the suitability of non-dialysis care, about dialysis withdrawal, and about the practicalities of end of life care at home.